Reviews You Can Rely On

 Conclusion

-A harness is a necessity for all roped climbers; the fact that it can keep you alive makes the decision-making process that much harder.
-It is crucial to find a model that fits your climbing style and your build.
+A harness is a necessity for all roped climbers, and a lot hangs on this decision (pun intended).
+Luckily, the fact of the matter is that any of the harnesses in this review will offer a solid sense of security in the case of a fall, if properly fitted.
+Therefore, it is crucial to find a model that fits your climbing style and your build.
 We hope you can use the information in this review to make an informed decision about the type of harness that's right for you.